 With the exception of the NOTIFY access control privilege, existing oneM2M access control privileges are only applicable to the authorization of entities performing operations on resources hosted by a CSE.
 A NOTIFY privilege however is applicable to the authorization of entities issuing notification requests to AEs.
 For example, this allows an AE to configure which entities are authorized to send it notification requests.

-Clause 6.2.1 of TR-0053 introduces new functionality that enables a Hosting CSE to retarget CRUD requests that it receives to AEs to process.
-With this new proposal, corresponding enhancements are also needed to the existing oneM2M access control policies to provide the capability to authorize the retargeting of CRUD requests to AEs.
+Clause 6.2.1 of TR-0053 introduces new functionality that enables a Hosting CSE to retarget requests that it receives to AEs to process.
+With this new proposal, corresponding enhancements are also needed to the existing oneM2M access control policies to provide the capability to authorize the retargeting of requests to AEs.
 For example, adding this capability enables an AE to configure access control policies with privileges that grant entities with the rights to have their requests retargeted to the AE for processing by a Hosting CSE.

 To provide this capability, the accessControlOperations parameter of the privileges attribute of the <accessControlPolicy> resource is extended to support a new RETARGET operation, as shown in Table 6.2.4.2-1.

 For example, an <accessControlPolicy> resource having privileges that include a RETARGET accessControlOperations can be created as a child of an <AE> resource.
-When a Hosting CSE receives a request that requires re-targeting towards the AE, the Hosting CSE can first check the <accessControlPolicy> child resource of the corresponding <AE>.
-If the <accessControlPolicy> resource specifies RETARGET privileges for the Originator of the received request, the Hosting CSE retargets the request to the AE.
+When a Hosting CSE receives a request that requires re-targeting towards the AE, the Hosting CSE can first check the accessContolPolicyIDs attribute of the targeted <AE>.
+If any of the <accessControlPolicy> resource(s) referenced by the accessContolPolicyIDs provide RETARGET privileges to the Originator, the CSE will retarget the request to the AE.
 Otherwise, the Hosting CSE does not retarget the request and returns an error to the Originator indicating access was denied.

 Table 6.2.4.2-1: accessControlOperations attribute with a new operation “RETARGET”